Hall003/cse15l-lab-reports/LabReport2.md

 <br/>
 <img src = "/LabReport2/ServerSS1.png" width = "50%" height = "50%"/>
 <br/>
-The handleRequest method is called because the url contain "/add-message".
+The handleRequest method is called because the url contains "/add-message".
 The string following the query gets added to the strings array list.
 Since there is only one element here, the .join method does make a difference, and only "Hello" gets returned.
 <br/>
 <img src = "/LabReport2/ServerSS2.png" width = "50%" height = "50%"/>
 <br/>
-The handleRequest method is called because the url contain "/add-message".
+The handleRequest method is called because the url contains "/add-message".
 The string following the query gets added to the strings array list.
 And then the elements of strings are joined, separated by a new line, and returned.

-## Part
+## Part 2

 A failure inducing test:
 ```